HexLasso/FF-16/README.md

 # FF-16 (Find Frequent 16-bit)

-## Purpose
+## What FF-16 does?

 FF-16 sequentially splits the file into blocks and finds frequently occurring 16-bit patterns within each block.
-To reduce output length while retaining full coverage, results can be aggregated into chunks.
+It can aggregate results into chunks to reduce output length while retaining full coverage.

 ## Command line usage